TheForkbeard/sidequest/README.md

 # Side Quest

-An RPG quest and encounter website Maybe Magazine.
+### An RPG quest and encounter website Maybe Magazine.

+Since the time of Gary Gygax; Dungeon Masters, Games Masters and Story tellers have been searching for quest and encounter ideas.

+Even now the Roleplaying table top platform can be played online through sites as Roll20, there is still few small quests and encpunters

+to aid our dungeon masters.

+That is where we at **SIDEQUEST** Leap in to provide a teasing snippet now and with your help extend our repitour to provide more quest ideas in the future.

 ## UX

-Who is the site for?
+### Who is the site for?

+For the owner a Table top Roleplay game Dungeon Master wanting to share quest and Encounter Ideas.

+For Table Top Roleplay Game Dungeon Masters, Game Masters and Storytellers.

-what do they want to achieve?
+### What do they want to achieve?

+The owner Wants to share their ideas of good quick small quests and encounters and recieve feedback and ideas from the community.

+The users want to recieve ideas for quick easy quests and share their own ideas, stories and quests.

 ### Planning
 I started by choosing this idea out of the few that I had using the table points system.